 Second Round Interview Policy

-In accordance with Claremont McKenna College policy, the Career Services Center does not discriminate against any person on the basis of race, color, sex, sexual orientation, religion, age, national or ethnic origin, political beliefs, marital status, veteran status, or handicap, in admission to, access to, treatment in, or employment in its programs or activities.
-Therefore, the Career Services Center will make its facilities available only to recruiting organizations whose practices are consistent with this policy.
+We require all employers to comply with all applicable state and federal civil rights laws prohibiting discrimination in hiring and in the workspace, with includes discrimination on the basis of race, color, sex (gender or gender identity), sexual orientation, religion, age, national or ethnic origin, political beliefs, marital status, veteran status, or handicap, in admission to, access to, treatment in, or employment in its programs or activities.
+Therefore, Career Services @ the Soll Center for Student Opportunity will make its facilities available only to recruiting organizations whose practices are consistent with this policy.